aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --tiered-compilation   Enables tiered-compilation.
   --self-contained       Publishes the .NET Core runtime with the application.
   -e|--env               Defines custom envrionment variables to use with the benchmarked application e.g., -e KEY=VALUE -e A=B
-  --windows-only         Don't execute the job if the server is not running on Windows --linux-only           Don't execute the job if the server is not running on Linux -d|--download          Downloads specific server files.
+  -b|--build-property    Defines custom build properties to use with the benchmarked application e.g., -bp KEY=VALUE -e "A=B" --windows-only         Don't execute the job if the server is not running on Windows --linux-only           Don't execute the job if the server is not running on Linux -d|--download          Downloads specific server files.
 This argument can be used multiple times. e.g., -d "published/wwwroot/picture.png"